 Both Grosjean and Magnussen ran within the top five at the track in 2020, a result of them pitting for dry tyres at the end of the formation lap.
 Grosjean recorded the team’s second retirement at the track in 2019 – the Frenchman having also retired in 2017.

 In 2021, Nikita Mazepin retried from the race after colliding with Kimi Raikkonen in the pit lane.
 Meanwhile, Mick Schumacher recorded the team’s best result of the year, finishing 12th.
-Neither driver scored in 2022.
+Neither driver scored in 2022 or 2023.

 2018 was the first time the Haas drivers reached the final part of qualifying at the circuit, having previously recorded three Q2 exits and one Q1 elimination.
 It’s Magnussen who has recorded the team’s best Hungarian Grand Prix qualifying position so far, with ninth on the grid – a result which Grosjean equalled in 2019.